The Complete Guide on How to Build a Smart Home

 3.6 Smart Plugs

-The TP-Link Kasa and Belkin Wemo are simple devices that can transform your regular appliances and electronics into smart, connected devices.
+The TP-Link Kasa and Belkin Wemo are two easy devices that will turn your regular appliances and electronics into ubiquitously smart, internet connected devices.

 3.7 Smart Appliances

-Building smarter, more connected homes is a growing trend that's only expected to accelerate as technology improves and newer, more effective solutions become available.
+Building smarter, better connected home is an increasing trend that is likely to do nothing but accelerate as the technology continues to improve and newer, more effective solutions come to market.

 Conclusion